 Internet domain: .lv

-Transport and driving: The country has an efficient public transport system consisting of buses, trams and trolleybuses.
+Transport and driving: Latvia has efficient public transport, with trains and buses available across the country.
+Trams and trolleybuses operate on numerous routes in Riga.
 Cars drive on the right-hand side of the road.

 Expat Health Insurance